-This policy recognises that the efficiency of older solid fuel burning appliances decreases with time and ceases to be efficient have higher particulate emissions than more modern burners that comply with the standards in NESAQ and this Planafter 15 years.
-Modelling has shown that the NESAQ will be achieved by 20167 if, in conjunction with the prohibition on open fires and outdoor burning of rubbish, older style enclosed burning appliances are replaced at the end of their 15 year life.
+This policy recognises that older solid fuel burning appliances have higher particulate emissions than more modern burners that comply with the standards in NESAQ and this Plan.
+Modelling has shown that the NESAQ will be achieved by 2017 if, in conjunction with the prohibition on open fires and outdoor burning of rubbish, older style enclosed burning appliances are replaced at the end of their 15 year life.
 This policy seeks to ensure that this phase out occurs by encouraging people to either replace existing solid fuel burning appliances with modern and compliant solid fuel burning appliances or install other clean forms of heating (e.g. electric).
 The Council retains records of the installation of fuel burning appliances and the priority for action will be those solid fuel burning appliances installed prior to 2001 (i.e. 15 years prior to 2016).